-CLARA Oh.
-Sorry.
-MATEO How 'bout you?
-Clearly you're not from Queens, sooo...?
-CLARA Yeah, I was born on the West Coast.
-Seattle.
-We moved to Brooklyn after... when I was still a kid.
-We stayed with my abuelo until my dad's career took off and we could afford to live in Manhattan.
-So... so no, not from Queens.
+CLARA Yeah, we moved to Brooklyn after when I was still a kid.
+We stayed with my abuelo until my dad's career took off and then moved to Manhattan.
+So so no, not from Queens.

 MATEO An Rousseau.
 Where does that come from?

+It was my mother's last name.
+CLARA

+Was?
+MATEO

-CLARA It was my mother's last name.
-MATEO Was?
-CLARA Yeah... she passed when I was a kid.
-MATEO Lo siento.
-CLARA Thanks.
-MATEO Rousseau...
-Is that Italian?
-CLARA French.
-MATEO Wow, really?
+Yeah she passed when I was a kid.
+CLARA

+Lo siento.
+MATEO

+Thanks.
+CLARA

+MATEO

+Rousseau Is that Italian?
+CLARA

+French.
+MATEO

+Wow, really?
+CLARA

+Yup.
+MATEO

+How'd your folks end up together then?